oomomo1110/AIE1901/_lectures/week03.md

 ---
 type: lecture
-date: 2025-02-13T14:00:00+08:00
+date: 2025-09-15T14:00:00+08:00
-title: Introduction to Large Language Models - Reasoning Language Models
+title: Giant Catalytic Effect of Altruists in Schelling's Segregation Model
 # tldr: "Short text to discribe what this lecture is about."
 thumbnail: /static_files/presentations/lec.jpg
 links: